vjrunion/getpillar/README.md

 The basic grid constructors:

 ##local group
--To declare a new section in the grid.
+* To declare a new section in the grid.
 	<section class="local-group">
 		You new pillar group.
 	</section>

 ##boundary
--Declares an area that exists as contstant to another area.
+* Declares an area that exists as contstant to another area.

 ##pillar
 This class uses units of 1-5.